1Mill/notes/conferences/software-crafters-unconference-2022.md

 * Microservice architectures
   * Use shared library to standardize communication between microservices which includes logging, etc.
   * Each microservice is a cell in an organization.
-Each cell is connected to the central nervus system but reacts differently.
+Each cell is connected to the central nervous system but reacts differently.
     * How do we do sync and async requests for every microservice?
 Need to be the same for every microservice.

 * How do you remote mob?
   * Agree on core working hours where everybody is online at the same time
   * Do not create PRs outside of the mob, use that time for investigating but not comitting to decisions.
-Discuss and commit as a mob / team.
+Discuss and commit as a mob / team only.
   * Do a break about every hour, mini retros just as frequently (experiment to find what works best)
     * Retro question: "What good can we turn up?"
     * Mobster timer - <http://mobster.cc/>